Swegbloo/Nemoh/doc/getting-started.rst

 Running
 *******

-The binary files of NEMOH1 and NEMOH2 have to be executed following the order provided in Sec. `3.1 <#Sec:Execute>`__.
+The binary files of NEMOH1 and NEMOH2 have to be executed following the order provided in :ref:`Sec:Execute`.

 The following steps are for executing the binary files in the command window.